HacktivistRO/HackBox/README.md

 About
 --

-HackBox is a BASH script that will transmute your Linux machine into a HackBox!
+This is a BASH script that will transmute your Linux machine into a "HackBox"!

 Following are the things that will be installed in Tools